gSchool/js-basic-training/markdown/variables.md

 - Assign values to variables
 - Assign values returned from functions to variables
 - Reassign new values to variables
-- Assign values already stored in variables to other values
+- Assign values already stored in variables to other variables

 ## Declaring Variables